teelahti/JSBus/README.md

 If you use NuGet package management, install one of the three packages via Install-Package command or NuGet GUI:

-- *JSBus*: Core library without any client-server transport implementation.
+- [JSBus](http://nuget.org/packages/JSBus/): Core library without any client-server transport implementation.
 After package installation remember to include scripts in your page (package creates JavaScript bundle ~/bundles/JSBus for your convenience).
-- *JSBus.SignalR*: Core library + SignalR send and subscribe transports After package installation remember to include scripts in your page (package creates JavaScript bundle ~/bundles/JSBusSignalR for your convenience).
+- [JSBus.SignalR](http://nuget.org/packages/JSBus.SignalR/): Core library + SignalR send and subscribe transports After package installation remember to include scripts in your page (package creates JavaScript bundle ~/bundles/JSBusSignalR for your convenience).
-- *JSBus.SignalR.Sample*: Sample usage; this package adds a folder Samples/JSBus.SignalR into your project.
+- [JSBus.SignalR.Sample](http://nuget.org/packages/JSBus.SignalR.Sample/): Sample usage; this package adds a folder Samples/JSBus.SignalR into your project.
 Open index.html from this folder in your browser, test functionality, and view the source.